Unless otherwise stated, the following statistics of IOM Slovakia were updated on 31 December 2022.

 The Integration of Migrants

-MIC provided its clients with 31,680 personal, e-mail or phone consultations in the principal areas of life in Slovakia, such as residence permit, family, employment, entrepreneurship, education, citizenship, etc.
+MIC provided its beneficiaries with 97,976 personal, e-mail or phone consultations in the principal areas of life in Slovakia, such as residence permit, employment, family, entrepreneurship, education, citizenship, etc.

-Since 2006, the information and advice on different areas of foreigners' life and residence on the MIC web site has been looked up by 902,847 users.
+Since 2006, the information and advice on different areas of foreigners' life and residence on the MIC web site has been looked up by 2,722,990 visitors.

-Since 2012, MIC has organized 22 One-Stop Shops in Bratislava and Košice.
-These are days of specialized counselling for foreigners from outside the EU, who can acquire complex and free of charge counselling at one place from the representatives of alien police departments, labour offices, health insurance companies and MIC consultants.
-The MIC services were used by 336 migrants from more than 30 countries.
+Since 2012, MIC has organized 29 One-Stop Shops in Bratislava and Košice.
+These are days of specialized counselling for foreigners from outside the EU/EEA, who can acquire complex and free of charge counselling at one place from the representatives of alien police departments, labour offices, health insurance companies and MIC consultants.
+The MIC services were used by 498 migrants from more than 30 countries.

-Since 2011, the courses of Slovak language organized by MIC in Bratislava and Košice have been attended by 4,646 foreigners and the courses of social and cultural orientation were attended by 975 foreigners.
-Another 597 foreigners received support for education or retraining course.
+Since 2011, the courses of Slovak language organized by MIC in Bratislava, Košice and other cities in Slovakia have been attended by 14,897 migrants and the courses of social and cultural orientation were attended by 4,219 migrants.
+Another 832 migrants received support for education or retraining course.
 By the implementation of these activities MIC supports foreigners to receive education or retraining, and increase their qualification and thus facilitates their integration into the society.

 690 questionnaires of third-countries nationals and dozens of in-depth interviews with foreigners living in Slovakia were processed within the research of the experiences of migrants with violence and abuse in Slovakia, which was carried out by IOM from January 2012 to March 2013.
 This elaborated analysis served as a basis for the implementation of effective legislative, political and practical measures in order to prevent, detect, and combat the violence and solve its consequences.